Click or tap on any image to see all from this page enlarged.

 Lupton House Ancient Yew Trees

 Lupton House, 1 mile from Brixham on the A3022, is a Heritage Estate with a Grade II listed mansion house and a formal Italian garden surrounded by beautiful parkland and countryside.
 The house dates from the 13th century, and has had a succession of developments since then.
-In its modern manifestation it has been taken over by the Lupton Trust, a highly successful volunteer run project and was awarded the Big Society award in 2013.
+In its modern manifestation it has been taken over by the Lupton Trust, a highly successful volunteer run project, which was awarded the Big Society award in 2013.

 The building is still being restored, but it is open to the public and is now a luxurious venue for weddings, concerts, family celebrations, public events and workshops to the benefit of all kinds.
 We visited before Christmas when it was hosting a Christmas fair with every room in the extensive mansion full of stalls and visitors.

 We explored outside and found these ancient yews surrounding the Italianate garden.